MichaIng/DietPi-Docs/docs/install.md

     ??? important "Installation of VirtualBox with VirtualBox extension pack ("Guest additions")" If you plan to install the VirtualBox extension pack, some things have to be taken into account to achieve a working time synchronization.
 In general:

+        - The VirtualBox expansion pack contains an own time sync functionality, which can keep the VM system time in sync with the host system time.
+          The time sync mode in `dietpi-config` should hence be switched to **Custom** to avoid conflicts or timeouts during the boot process.
-        - VirtualBox without extension pack needs activated time synchronisation from DietPi (systemd service)
+        - VirtualBox without the extension pack requires a network time sync solution, e.g. one of the `dietpi-config` configurable time sync modes (which are based on `systemd-timesyncd`).
-        - VirtualBox with extension pack needs deactivated time synchronisation from DietPi (systemd service) and some additional installation steps

         The needed additional installation steps (use of the extension pack) are described here (installation steps on the host system) and below (installation steps within the DietPi guest system).
-        The installation on the host system contains the base VirtualBox installation, the installation of the kernel headers and the installation of the extension pack.
-The VirtualBox host installation is described in the case of a Linux based host system.
+        The installation on the host system contains the base VirtualBox installation and the installation of the extension pack.
+The VirtualBox host installation is described in the case of a Linux based host system (the description assumes a root user, otherwise add `sudo` appropriate).

         1. Installation of VirtualBox on a Linux host system
            Following is the description of a manual installation (you need to change this depending on the actual VirtualBox release):

              ```sh
-             cd ~
-             mkdir Downloads
+             mkdir ~/Downloads
-             cd Downloads
+             cd ~/Downloads
              wget https://download.virtualbox.org/virtualbox/6.1.18/virtualbox-6.1_6.1.18-142142~Debian~buster_amd64.deb
-             apt --install-recommends install ./virtualbox-6.1_6.1.18-142142~Debian~buster_amd64.deb
+             apt install ./virtualbox-6.1_6.1.18-142142~Debian~buster_amd64.deb
              ```

-            The installation option `--install-recommends` installs the kernel headers, otherwise you may run into time synchronization problems every time the kernel is updated.
-            Alternatively you can install the kernel header manually via

-              ```sh
-              apt install linux-headers-amd64
-              ```

         2. Installation of the VirtualBox extension pack on a Linux host system
            Following is the description of a manual installation (you need to change this depending on the actual VirtualBox release):

              ```sh
-             cd ~
-             cd Downloads
+             cd ~/Downloads
              wget https://download.virtualbox.org/virtualbox/6.1.18/Oracle_VM_VirtualBox_Extension_Pack-6.1.18.vbox-extpack
              VBoxManage extpack install Oracle_VM_VirtualBox_Extension_Pack-6.1.18.vbox-extpack
              ```